YOUR ENGLISH SUCCESS TODAY

 • in other words (phrase) - used when saying the same thing in a different way or explaining it

-• achieve your goal (collocation)
+• a common goal (collocation)

 • solve a problem | resolve a problem (collocations) also fix a problem (informal)